 Mme Brigitte from ASFEEN has ordered weaving materials and showed us how women can wear this during festivities.

-At the beginning of 2018, a short training will be provided by building the final part of the fence and possibly some rooms will be build for candidates who live in neighboring villages and will remain with us for the durance of their training.
+At the start of 2018, a short training will be provided for the last part of the fence and possibly the raising of some rooms for candidates from distant villages.

 Location: Agou - Apégamé